ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For each Conditional Endorsement Triple the Verifier compares the `stateful-environment-record` field in the triple against the ACS (see {{sec-match-one-se}}).

-If the stateful environment matches then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
+If the stateful environment matches, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
-The endorsement is created from the `environment-map` and the `measurement-values-map` field in the triple, plus the authority which signed the CoRIM file containing the Conditional Endorsement Triple.
+The Endorsement consists of the `measurement-values-map` field in the triple, plus the authority of the entity that signed the Conditional Endorsement Triple.

 #### Processing Multi-Environment Conditional (MEC) Endorsement Triple

 For each MEC Endorsement Triple the Verifier compares each of the `stateful-environment-record` fields from the `cond` field in the triple against the ACS (see {{sec-match-one-se}}).

-If every stateful environment matches then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
+If every stateful environment matches a corresponding ACS entry, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
-Each endorsement is created from the `endorsed-triple-record` and the authority which signed the CoRIM file containing the MEC Endorsement Triple.
+Each Endorsement from the `endorsed-triple-record` includes the authority which signed the MEC Endorsement Triple.

 #### Processing Conditional Endorsement Series Triple